 - Average total debt per undergraduate completer

-- Tuition and fees as a percent of median household income
+- Tuition and fees as a percent of state median household income